 Governmental Funds Information about the School District's major funds begins with the balance sheet.
 These funds are accounted for using the modified accrual basis of accounting.
 The general fund had a decrease in fund balance primarily due to a decrease in cash and cash equivalents as the School District experienced increased salaries and benefits.
-Instruction expenditures increased as a result of higher salaries due to a one percent base increase for certified and classified staff and annual step increases.
-Operation and maintenance of plant expenditures increased due to the School District placing an emphasis on maintenance projects during the fiscal year.
-Overall revenues increased resulting from additional tuition and fees revenues that can be attributed to increased foundation adjustments related to prior fiscal years from the Ohio Department of Education.
-The bond retirement fund saw an increase in fund balance resulting from a decrease in spending as there were additional interest and issuances costs related to the issuance of debt in the prior fiscal year.
+Instruction expenditures increased as a result of higher salaries due to a 1.9 percent base increase for certified and classified staff and annual step increases.
+Operation and maintenance of plant expenditures decreased due to the School District placing an emphasis on maintenance projects in the prior year.
+Overall revenues increased resulting from additional intergovernmental revenues that can be attributed to increased grant funding from the Ohio Department of Education.
+The bond retirement fund saw an increase in fund balance resulting from a decrease in spending due to lower interest expenditures as the School District continues to make annual debt payments.